cyclus/cyclus.github.com/source/user/analysis_usecases.rst

     facilities based on that module

-The ideal user interface will allow subsets of facilities to be added and deleted from the ultimate set of facilities using notion of intersection, union, and negation.
+The ideal user interface will allow subsets of facilities to be added and deleted from the ultimate set of facilities using the notions of intersection, union, and negation.

-The ideal user interface will also allow a single time series to be separated into multiple time series (possible displayed in a comparitive fashion), by selecting a characteristic that defines subsets of facilities.
+The ideal user interface will also allow a single time series to be separated into multiple time series (possibly displayed in a comparative fashion), by selecting a characteristic that defines subsets of facilities.

 Filtering the Set of Isotopes